 What to Expect Long Term

+A majority of patients electing to have LASIK result in 20/20 vision following the recovery period.
 There is the possibility that you might need to wear glasses or contacts after the surgery, but the prescription will be much lower than previously.
 Results are long-lasting and typically remain stable until other age-related changes occur such as cataract formation or presbyopia.

 Those with sensitivity to sunlight after LASIK might want eyeglasses with photochromic lenses.
 This will reduce the occurrence of photophobia and make vision clearer and more comfortable.